absmach/propeller-docs/docs/getting-started.md

 This will create a proplet automatically on the manager's side.

+---

 ## Start the proxy

-To start the proxy, run the following command
+To start the proxy, run the following command:

 ```bash
 export PROXY_REGISTRY_URL="docker.io"